Grow an Indoor Salad Garden From Stems

 - Containers for your plants.
 Your imagination is the limiting factor here.
 The only requirements for a good plant container: It must hold soil, drain well, and have contained no toxic or hazardous materials.
-Coffee cans, plastic buckets, galvanized tubs, with drainage holes punched into the bottom and sides; clay pots of any size or shape, burlap bags, wooden crates, polypropylene shopping bags, sandbags, window boxes, cut-away soda bottles, a length of PVC pipe with planting holes cut out, pieces of roof gutter with holes drilled in the bottom.
+Coffee cans, plastic buckets, galvanized tubs, all with drainage holes punched into the bottom and sides; clay pots of any size or shape; burlap bags; wooden crates; polypropylene shopping bags; sandbags; window boxes; cut-away soda bottles; a length of PVC pipe with planting holes cut out; pieces of roof gutter with holes drilled in the bottom.

 - A bag of sterile potting soil.
 Don’t use ordinary topsoil.
 It’s too heavy for indoor plantings and may contain weed seeds, spores of plant diseases, and insect pests.

 - Some form of liquid fertilizer.
-You can find many complete liquid fertilizers at garden centers (and even make your own).
+You can find many complete liquid fertilizers at garden centers.
 I use a commercial product containing a mixture of fish emulsion and seaweed extract.
-(Very smelly, but the smell dissipates within a few hours.)
+(It’s very smelly, but the smell dissipates within a few hours.)
 Use any fertilizer according to package directions.

 - Sunny windowsills or a full-spectrum fluorescent light fixture or two.
 Although leafy crops don’t need as much sun as those that flower and fruit, your growing crops will still need a few hours of sunlight each day.
 Indoor growers have developed some truly ingenious ways to make the most of what light they have.